SeedSigner/seedsigner/README.md

 # Important Note on Software Installation

-The easiest way to install the software is to download the most recent "seedsigner_X_X_X.zip" file in the [software releases](https://github.com/SeedSigner/seedsigner/releases) section of this repository.
+The quickest and easiest way to install the software is to download the most recent "seedsigner_X_X_X.zip" file in the [software releases](https://github.com/SeedSigner/seedsigner/releases) section of this repository.
 After downloading the .zip file, extract the seedsigner .img file, and write it to a MicroSD card (at least 4GB in size or larger).
 Then install the MicroSD in the assembled hardware and off you go.
 If your goal is a more trustless installation, you can follow the manual build instructions below.

 ---------------